Mkuki Na Nyota Publishers

 Sh 30,000

-Songs and Politics in Eastern Africa bring together important essays on songs and politics in the region and beyond.
-Through an analysis of the voices from the margins, the authors (contributors) enter into the debate on cultural productions and political change.
-The theme that cuts across the contributions is that songs are, in addition to their aesthetic appeal, vital tools for exploring how political and social events are shaped and understood by citizens.
-Urbanization, commercialization and globalization contributed to the vibrancy of East African popular music of the 1990s which was marked by hybridity, syncretism and innovativeness.
-It was a product of social processes inseparable from society, politics, and other critical issues of the day.
-The lyrics explored socials cosmology, worldviews, class and gender relations, interpretations of value systems, and other political, social and cultural practices, even as they entertained and provided a momentary escape for audience members.
-Frustration, disenchantments, and emotional fatigue resulting from corrupt and dictatorial political systems that stifle the potential of citizens drove and still drive popular music in Eastern Africa as in most of Africa.
-Songs and Politics in Eastern Africa is an important addition to the study of popular culture and its role in shaping society.
+Edited by Kimani Njogu and Hervé Maupeu.
+A collection of essays on songs and politics in East Africa and beyond.
+Through an analysis of voices from the margins, the contributors enter the debate on cultural productions and political change.
+The theme cutting across the contributions is that songs are, in addition to their aesthetic appeal, vital tools for exploring how political and social events are shaped and understood by citizens.
+Urbanisation, commercialisation, and globalisation contributed to the vibrancy of East African popular music of the 1990s, marked by hybridity, syncretism, and innovativeness.
+The lyrics explored social cosmology, worldviews, class and gender relations, interpretations of value systems, and other political, social, and cultural practices.
+Frustration and disenchantment with corrupt and dictatorial political systems drove popular music.
+Kimani Njogu is Director of Twaweza Communications and won the 2000 Noma Award for Publishing in Africa for Ufundishaji wa Fasihi.

 Dimensions 216 × 140 mm